argonne-lcf/alcf4_aibenchmarks/LLM/Training/README.md

 where $\alpha$ is the FLOP/s per GPU, and $\beta$ is the intranode allreduce bandwidth.

-The first term is from the computation, and the second time is from reduction of $[s, d]$ matrix for for 4 times.
+The first term is from the computation, and the second term is from reduction of $[s, d]$ matrix for for 4 times.
 If we have data parallelism, we also have an allreduce within each DP groups.
 We will have $TP*PP$ allreduce concurrently in this step.
 If it is implemented in a efficient way, the allreduce of previous layer can be overlap with the computation of next layer.
 Therefore, the DP communication can be neglected.

 ### FOM definition
 The FOM can be defined as the ratio between the complexity of the problem and the time to solution.